SeanJMorris/logistics/index.md

 ## Detailed Schedule

-The public schedule is [here](https://www.zola.com/wedding/aliandsean2025/event).
+The public schedule is [here on the zola site](https://www.zola.com/wedding/aliandsean2025/event).

 But this is the detailed schedule for the bridal party and anyone else who has responsibilities.